rkuo/NetworkOS/apache/apachecon2016/OSCON2016a.md

 	* elastic - rebalance, up and down,
 		* reactive to load, monitoring, and response.
 Some event are pre-determined, others unpredictable.

 ### Distributed Computing
+**paradigm shift**

-* Google and Amazon do not exist.
+* 30-40 years ago, Google and Amazon do not exist.
 IBM was the industry.
 Mainframes used centralized computeing model.
-* Cloud Computing is another paradigm shift, which focus on economics.
+* Cloud Computing is another paradigm shift, which focus on economics. **software is business**.
-	**software is business**,
-	* storage, network,
-* Fast fishs eat slow fishs.
+* Fast (not big) fishs eat slow fishs.

 ### AKKA is Reactive
 * Message Driven: elastice, resilient responsiveness
 * Elastic: responsive to varying workload
 * Resilient: system stays responisve in the face of failure
 * Responsive in timely manner

 Value: Native distributed

 * Single Unified Programming
 * Simpler concurrency
 * Simpler distribution
 * Simpler fault tolerance

 Distributed leads -> No-deterministic
 Actor model (processing = behavior, storage = state)
 review message pattern slide later, from messaging/mailbox/dequeue

 Actor may have mutable state:

 * AKKA takes care of memory consisteccy
 * Don't share mutalbe state
 * actors exclusively communicate with message
 * Message must be immutable.

 AKKA does not use any global state.
 AKKA system is like unix file structure, system plus multiple users

-for Java, actor is actor system.
+* for Java, actor is actor system.
-for Scala, actor is in companion system.
+* for Scala, actor is in companion system.

 Follow codes in slides:

-creating an Actor: create props first.
+* creating an Actor: create props first.
-communiction: "this.coffeeHose.tell"
+* communiction: "this.coffeeHose.tell"
-scala has case class helps message creation.
+* scala has case class helps message creation.

 Context:

 * each actor has a context

 ## Cloud Native Java
-Kenny Bastani (Pivotal), very knowledgeable person
-He is co-authoring a book with Josh for O'reilly
+Kenny Bastani (Pivotal), very knowledgeable person; he is co-authoring a book with Josh for O'reilly.
 [Lab instruction][5]
 **use 12 Factors as part of design pattern for microservice**